πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 for (int i = 1; i <= 10; i++) sum += i;

-The essence of loops: "Repeat the same pattern, with a slightly different value each time."
-It's one of the most important concepts in programming β€” you'll see it in almost every program.
+The essence of loops: "repeat the same pattern with a slightly different value each time."
+It's one of the most important concepts in programming β€” you'll see it in almost every program you write.

-Even worse: If the number of iterations depends on user input (e.g., "sum from 1 to N where N is entered at runtime"), you can't write it without a loop.
-You don't know how many printf to write until the program runs.
+It gets even worse: if the iteration count depends on user input (e.g. "sum from 1 to N where N is entered at runtime"), you can't write it without a loop.
+You simply don't know how many printfs to write until the program actually runs.

 for loop — a fixed number of iterations